-This whitepaper does not discuss other New Zealand laws, aside from the Privacy Act, that may also be relevant to customers, including industry specific requirements or codes of practice13.
+This whitepaper does not discuss other Singaporean privacy related laws that may also be relevant to customers, including any industry specific requirements.
 The relevant privacy and data protection laws and regulations applicable to individual customers will depend on several factors including where a customer conducts business, the industry in which they operate, the type of content they wish to store, where or from whom the content originates, and where the content will be stored.